The Test That Changed Everything — Modern Paraphrase | fresh.bible

 Every sentence carried weight. wasn't making excuses.
 He wasn't negotiating.
 He was letting Joseph see the full picture — the family, the grief, the impossible position they were in.

-Then told Joseph what their father back home.
+Then told what their back home.
 And this is where the speech goes quiet:

 "Your servant my father said to us, 'You know that my wife bore me two sons.
 One left me, and I said, "Surely he's been torn to pieces."
 I haven't seen him since.
 If you take this one from me too, and something happens to him — you will send this old man to his grave in misery.'"

-Joseph was hearing his own father's grief described to him in real time. had never recovered from losing Joseph.
+Joseph was hearing his own father's grief described to him in real time.
+Jacob had never recovered from losing Joseph.
 He'd spent decades believing his son was dead.
-And the possibility of losing Benjamin — Rachel's only other son — would literally kill him.
+And the possibility of losing — only other son — would literally kill him.

 "If I go back to my father without the boy — his life is so bound up in that boy's life — the moment he sees Benjamin isn't with us, he will die.
 And we, your servants, will have sent our father to his grave in sorrow."